 With Qualtrics Video Feedback, you can bring insights to life through the power of video and leverage:

-- Integration into one central system: Qualtrics Video Feedback allows you to collect, analyse, share and act on video feedback from a single platform.
+- Integration into one central system: Qualtrics™ Video Feedback allows you to collect, analyse, share and act on video responses from a single platform.
 You can even create highlight reels to bring the data to life so that anyone can understand it.

-Starting with video feedback
+Starting with video feedback software

 With Qualtrics Video Feedback, you can go from measuring responses to understanding the story behind every single data point.